Frequently Asked Questions

 What kind of experiments can we do?

 It is up to you and your team how you want to use the beam line facility.
 The beam line will be fully equipped; with a pre-determined set of detectors that you can choose from to design your own experiment.
-Have a look at the beam and detector document to learn more about the beam line facilities and its possibilities.
+Have a look at the beam and detector document in our useful documents to learn more about the beam line facilities and its possibilities.
 In addition to the equipment provided, you may also bring your own detectors (maybe you can even build one yourself as previous winners have done).

 How are the proposals judged?